JamesHageman/2015-react-stack/README.md

 ### Styling

-This project does NOT use CSS.
-Since the whole UI is composed of small reusable components, each component contains its own styles in javascript.
-I recommend reading [this](https://speakerdeck.com/vjeux/react-css-in-js) slideshow on writing CSS in JS.
-While it may seem counter-intuitive, going this route prevents problems with global css selectors and allows us to use variables, composition, and all the power of a full programming language.
-Read the overview of [Radium](http://projects.formidablelabs.com/radium/) to see how styles are implemented in this project.
-[Box.js](app/components/ui/Box.js) is an example of a resusable component with encapsulated styles.
+Every component has an individual stylesheet in `components/stylesheets/`.
+These files contain the local style definitions for their component.
+When these css files are imported, their class names are converted to LOCAL class names.
+This means that a `.box { ... }` gets converted to something like `.cbi7C { ... }` and when imported to Javascript, `styles.box` will equal `"cbi7C"`.
+[This article](https://medium.com/seek-ui-engineering/the-end-of-global-css-90d2a4a06284) explains what happens a little more clearly - I recommend you read all of it.
+[Box.js](app/components/ui/Box.js) is an example of a resusable component with local, encapsulated styles.

 I also recommend you become familiar with the [FlexBox](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Flexible_boxes) standard.
+This project uses it throughout for layout and alignment.
 It is supported in all modern browsers, just not in ie 9 or lower.

 ### Structure